pete-mann/swift4-promise/README.md

 Since both the `Controller` and `Model` depend on the `Promise`, this guide will start by describing what a `Promise` is.
 So let's get into it.
 ## What is a Promise
+A `Promise` as the name suggests is a guarantee of sorts that the caller will be provided with something as a placeholder in lieu of the final result.
+This is common for asynchronous operations.
+This is a basic `Promise`, by no means is this comprehensive.
+Normally a `Promise` object should include methods for `.reject()`, `.defer()` and possibly more.
+Also promises are chainable which is something I have not coded in this guide.

+Promises afford an easy to use paradigm for handling asynchronous requests.
 The concept is simple, instead of the `Controller` relying on the `URLLoaderUtility` by registering a callback on the `URLLoaderUtility` to be notified when the data is ready, we can obfuscate this operation by moving it into the `Model`.
 This makes sense since our `Controller` should be nice and small and should not know anything about how the data is loaded from the remote API.
 Remember this was the brief.

 But how can the `Controller` be notified if it does not know which class is loading the data?
 This is where the `Promise` is useful.
 Returning a `Promise` from the `URLLoaderUtility` means we can use the inversion of control (IoC)